urbanadventurer/Android-PIN-Bruteforce/README.md

 - Turn your NetHunter phone into an Android PIN cracking machine
 - Unlike other methods, you do not need ADB or USB debugging enabled on the locked phone
+- The locked Android phone does not need to be rooted
 - You don't need to buy special hardware, e.g. Rubber Ducky, Teensy, Cellebrite, XPIN Clip, etc.
 - You can easily modify the backoff time to crack other types of devices
 - It works!